jbosboom/commensal-ejml/README.md

 To learn more about commensal compliation, see [StreamJIT: A Commensal Compiler for High-Performance Stream Programming](http://groups.csail.mit.edu/commit/papers/2014/bosboom-oopsla14-commensal.pdf), published in OOPSLA 2014.
-(This compiler is not described in the paper, but was featured in the talk.)
+(This compiler is not described in the paper, but was featured in the talk [(slides)](http://groups.csail.mit.edu/commit/papers/2014/bosboom-oopsla14-commensal-slides.pdf).)

 Building
 --------